1. Finalizing the business segment or market to serve

 7. Opting for Business Insurance

-As a business owner of a courier company, he/she bears the responsibility of safely delivering the valuable parcels to its customers.
+As a business owner of a courier company, he/she bears the responsibility of safely delivering valuable parcels to its customers.
 Therefore, to minimize the risk with the business or the parcels, business insurance is mandatory to protect business owners from the losses, if incurred.
-Insurance policy also becomes essential, as it forms trust with customers regarding their items and company.
+The insurance policy also becomes essential, as it forms trust with customers regarding their items and company.

 8. Setting up of Rates or Margins